BarrySoap/Concurrent-Parallel-Systems/README.md

 * Switch to Release, x86 for fastest running times.
 * If some variables are unrecognised, retarget the solution and reopen the file.

+Coursework 2:

-Project Properties -> Debugging -> Command Arguments
+* Project Properties -> Debugging -> Command Arguments